 You tap on your smartphone’s weather app, and a few seconds later, you see the latest weather updates for your location.
 The smartphone weather app does not store the weather data, nor does your smartphone.
 So, where did the weather data come from?

 The ride-hailing apps you use do not have real-time location tracking systems.
-But whenever you enter a destination on Uber or Lyft, a few seconds later, you see your current location, the destination, and a route, along with estimates of arrival times.
+However, whenever you enter a destination on Uber or Lyft, a few seconds later, you see your current location, the destination, and a route, along with estimates of arrival times.
 From where did your ride-hailing app get this data?

 Your weather app uses an API to get weather data from one of the many online weather services.